Venture Electronics offers Ceramic PCBs for Your Needs

 Your Reliable Ceramic PCB Manufacturer and Supplier

-When we talk about ceramic PCB, maybe you will have ceramic tile, ceramic china come into mind, but here in PCB industry, the ceramics we are referring is “fine ceramic(also known as advanced ceramic or new ceramics)”,it is a type of engineered material with chemical compositions that are precisely adjusted by using refined or synthesized raw powders and well-controlled methods of forming, sintering and processing.
+When we talk about ceramic PCB, maybe you will have ceramic tile, ceramic china come into mind, but here in the PCB industry, the ceramics we are referring is “fine ceramic(also known as advanced ceramic or new ceramics)”, it is a type of engineered material with chemical compositions that are precisely adjusted by using refined or synthesized raw powders and well-controlled methods of forming, sintering and processing.

 - high-current LEDs